Pavan-Pandya1/ScanJD/readme.md

 , [@MOHIT02082000](https://github.com/MOHIT02082000), [@kashyapsoni3010](https://github.com/kashyapsoni3010)for their invaluable contributions in developing SCAN JD

 ## Troubleshooting
-Feel free to reach out to me at kashyapd@buffalo.edu for any issues.
-Mostly refreshing the page should solve almost all the errors, for any errors or bugs, kindly contact kashyapd@buffalo.edu
+Feel free to reach out to me at pjpandya@syr.edu for any issues.
+Mostly refreshing the page should solve almost all the errors, for any errors or bugs, kindly contact pjpandya@syr.edu